GenomeDK/genomedk-docs/docs/best-practices.rst

-Best Practices
+Best practices
 ==============

 Use these guidelines when starting a new data analysis project at BiRC.

-Structure and Document Your Projects
+Structure and document your projects
 ------------------------------------

 Using the same project structure for all of your projects provide a lot of